-We provided grants directly to carers who care for an adult with serious mental health problems or mental illness living in Scotland.
+We provided grants directly to carers who support those affected by mental illness living in Scotland.

-We provided a5-day summer camp for 35 young carers, aged 8 – 25 years old, living in a family affected by Huntington’s disease.
+We provided a 5-day summer camp for 35 young people, aged 8 – 25 years old, living in a family affected by Huntington’s Disease.

 The camp included a range of daytime and evening activities as well as one-to-one and group sessions with Scottish Huntington’s Association Specialist Youth Advisors, on the issues surrounding Huntington’s disease and being a young carer.